Ekkawin/comp6773-proj/README.md

 npx cap run ios
 ```

 You should see some dialog options to select which device you would like to build to (simulator/real iPhone).
-The app should now be installed.
+After selecting your preferred option, the app should now be installed on your iOS device.